James-Akerman/D3-challenge/README.md

 # Data Journalism

+## Overview of the Project
 This respository contains a webpage which uses D3.js create an interactive scatterplot of demographics for all 50 US states.

-Data can be compared across 6 different demographic criteria
+The data can be compared across 6 different demographic criteria

 ### Obsesity vs Poverty